 Why Pediatric Dentistry?

 American Academy of Pediatric Dentistry recommends that every child should be taken to a pediatric dentist by the time the first tooth erupts or by the time he/she is one year old.
 Oral care can play a crucial role in how a child grows up.
 Healthy teeth can support a nutritious diet in children which directly affects their growth.
 Through pediatric dentistry, dentists can ensure good oral health is maintained in children.
 Dentists can detect signs and symptoms of dental problems and take steps to prevent diseases.
 Dentists provide valuable tips to parents on how to maintain good oral hygiene in children.
-They can find wrong practices in children which may be the root cause for dental problems and advise parents on steps which should be taken to avoid such practices.
+Also they can usually point out any bad habits that might be causing their dental problems and advise parents on steps which should be taken to avoid such practices.

 What happens during the dental visit?

 The primary concern in pediatric dentistry is to make the child feel comfortable.
-This can directly influence the way the child perceives dental care in future.
-Children who have good experience with the dentist can grow up to be more cautious about dental health.
-So our dental team takes utmost care to see that children are comfortable.
-The dentist then examines the teeth.
+This can directly influence the way the child perceives dental care in the future.
+Children who have a good experience with the dentist can grow up to be more cautious about dental health.
+So our dental team takes the utmost care to see that every child is comfortable.
+The dentist then examines your child's teeth.
 Problems like tooth decay are treated using restorative procedures.
 Our dentist also takes the time to explain what kind of diet will be safe and helpful for children in different stages of life.